sujiar37/beadevops/_posts/linux/2018-03-27-boot-linux.md

   <center><h1>&darr;</h1></center>

   > *LILO* / *GRUB* both are Linux boot loaders to serve the operating system by passing control to the respective Kernel.
-Grub has more in feature than Lilo as it supports different OS, booting from network, interactive command interface to manage *'n'* number of boot entries and differnet boot options etc
+Grub has more in feature than Lilo as it supports different OS, booting from network, interactive command interface to manage *'n'* number of boot entries and differnet boot options etc.

   ```bash
     [root@beadevops ~]# cat /boot/grub/grub.conf